DammyD/React_practice/1.react-set-up/readme.md

 <!-- calling / instantiating component -->
 const element = <Greeting></Greeting>;

-When instantiating a component, the name of the component **must be capitalized**. it helps to give a distinction between a custom elements and HTML elements.
+When instantiating a component, the name of the component **must be capitalized**.
+It helps to give a distinction between a custom elements and HTML elements.
 It's not a convention, it's a MUST!

 A collection of components makes up a React application.
 React is a component driven architecture.
 JSX is the smallest unit of a component.